0xjerah/agent-swarm/ENVIO_SETUP_COMPLETE.md

 This starts:
 - GraphQL API at `http://localhost:8080/v1/graphql`
 - GraphiQL interface at `http://localhost:8080`
-- Real-time event indexing from Sepolia
+- Real-time event indexing from Sepolia using HyperSync

 ### Step 2: Run Envio-Powered Keeper